-E. Derived Stimulus Properties for Including and Excluding Group Members:
+Derived Stimulus Properties for Including and Excluding Group Members

-The more someone insists they are uninterested in art, have a “tin ear,” don’t understand poetry, and dislike “artsy” programming on television and radio, the more certain you can be that they have very definite preferences in aesthetics, including music, the visual and performing arts, as in television programming.
-Perhaps the man “with the tin ear” can recite “I pledge allegiance, to the United States of America,” can sing “God bless America…” from start to finish and recite “The Lord’s Prayer.”
+The more someone insists they are uninterested in art, have a “tin ear,” don’t understand poetry, and dislike “artsy” programming on television and radio, the more certain you can be that they have definite preferences in aesthetics, including music, the visual and performing arts, such as in television programming.
+Perhaps the man “with the tin ear” can recite “I pledge allegiance, to the United States of America,” can sing “God bless America . . .” from start to finish and recite “The Lord’s Prayer.”
 He has a print of an old Norman Rockwell painting in the bedroom, loves country music, and, if old enough, used to watch Grand Old Opry on television.
 When he is driving to the next town, he listens to country music on his truck radio.
-While he claims otherwise, he can carry a tune and enjoys singing hymns at church on Sundays.
+Although he claims otherwise, he can carry a tune and enjoys singing hymns at church on Sundays.
 It’s not that this gentleman dislikes aesthetic materials, activities, and ideas, it's just that he rejects aesthetics different from his own preferences.
 His aesthetics defines the outlines of his world for him, well beyond these aesthetic materials.

 The classic empirical study by Bourdieu (1984), Distinction, demonstrated the relation between socioeconomic status and cultural taste.
 His data showed that education, which promotes social mobility beyond economic means, is most likely to determine what constitutes taste within society.
 Those with low overall capital are unable to access a higher volume of cultural capital because they lack the necessary means to do so.
 Bourdieu concluded that working-class people expect objects to fulfil a function (p.
-41), “manual workers almost invariably reject photography for photography's sake (e.g., the photo of pebbles) as useless, perverse or bourgeois: 'A waste of film', 'They must have film to throw away….”
+41), “manual workers almost invariably reject photography for photography's sake (e.g., the photo of pebbles) as useless, perverse or bourgeois: 'A waste of film,' 'They must have film to throw away. . . .”
 Those free from economic necessities are able to operate separated from everyday life.
-As a result, stimuli associated with practical aspects of everyday life are valued by working class, especially rural people, while those with symbolic intellectual cultural functions are not.
+As a result, stimuli associated with practical aspects of everyday life are valued by working class, especially rural people, whereas those with symbolic intellectual cultural functions are not.
 The network of things, and immaterial tastes (e.g., music) that are uniquely associated with higher socioeconomic tastes are rejected by those of lower socioeconomic tastes.

 Aesthetic preferences identify who we are and our group memberships, social, cultural, educational, and vocational.
 Our group determines how we should respond, and what behavior we should exhibit to be reinforced.
-Opportunity for group responding to aesthetic stimuli is essential to derived relationships, as in choral singing, pledges of allegiance, political marches, and associated signs and paraphernalia.
+The opportunity for group responses to aesthetic stimuli is essential to derived relationships, such as in choral singing, pledges of allegiance, political marches, and associated signs and paraphernalia.
 Group-determined preferences (and aversions) must be incorporated within our analysis of the role of aesthetic stimuli as fundamental determinants of human behavior.
 Yet, I believe they offer a significant challenge to our understanding within the field of behavior analysis.

-11. Summary
+Summary